enermaps/enermaps/cm/README.md

 * geofiles
 * values

+The schema of this dictionary have to be validated before it is sent to the frontend.
 See [cm_output.py](./base/BaseCM/cm_output.py) for more information about the output json schema.

 Warning: the name of the function in the file `worker.py` corresponds to the name of the CM as it will appear in the front-end.
 Make sure that this name is unique, otherwise it will generate conflicts with other CMs.